 Anti-inflammatory diet = rich in vital substances + rich in vitamins

 We lip patients in particular are the ones who, due to our genetics, should eat very rich in vital substances.
 Our tissue is chronically undersupplied and literally cries out for vitamins, minerals and trace elements!

-Antioxidant vital substances such as V, Vitamin C and Vitamin E, Copper, Selenium, Zinc and Omega-3-Fatty acids are therefore essential.
-However, these should cannot without prior consultation with a good doctor and not without a preliminary blood count just somehow taken in any dosage, true to the motto, "a lot helps a lot"!
+Antioxidant vital substances such as Vitamin A, Vitamin C and Vitamin E, Copper, Selenium, Zinc and Omega-3-Fatty acids are therefore essential.
+However, these should not without prior consultation with a good doctor and not without a preliminary blood count just somehow taken in any dosage, true to the motto, "a lot helps a lot"!
 In addition, especially with lipedema, there are various other additives at the biochemical level, which should only be dosed and discussed by a renowned doctor with orthomolecular knowledge.

 Natural anti-inflammatories in the anti-inflammatory diet

 I will give you anti-inflammatory drugs that can be naturally included in the anti-inflammatory diet: